How To Toughen Fingertips For Guitar Playing?

 5. Don’t Press Too Hard

-A lot of new guitar players have the tendency to press their guitar strings too hard against the fret.
+Beginner guitar players tend to press their guitar strings too hard against the fret.
 This is because they still haven’t learned the proper techniques.
 So, they have trouble pressing the strings as close as possible to the fret.

 To compensate for their lack of technique they tend to press as hard as possible.
 This sometimes works and sometimes doesn’t.
 But still, this is one of the most common bad habits beginner guitarists pick up.

 Pressing too hard will increase the chances of you developing soreness, tendinitis, and bruises.
-As a result, you will refrain from practicing for a long period of time.
+As a result, you will refrain from practicing for a long period.
 This will cause your newly formed callus to slowly diminish.

 Try to press on the strings as close to the fret as possible (But not on the fret).
 This will ensure that you play by applying as little pressure as needed without causing any buzzing sound.
 Doing this will allow you to practice more which will promote faster callus development.